#360: Boingy Boingy Bunga Bunga

 Yeah.
 JPC, anything to promote or a review to read?

 And if tickets are sold out, hey, they're sold out, man.
-You should have fucking waited.
+You shouldn't have, you shouldn't have waited.

 Okay, let's read a review.
 If you want to get a five-star review featured on the show, just leave a five-star review anywhere that you leave reviews.